Tekki/onedrive-perl/README.md

 It has the following subdirectories:

     destination
+    |-- calendars
     |-- config
     |-- contacts
     |-- documents

 `config` is used to store internal data, `contacts` to backup the contacts, and `documents` is the place where the files from OneDrive will be downloaded.
+The calendar events are copied to subfolders of `calendars`.

 If the destination doesn't exist, the directory tree is created as necessary.